 The cross-admissibility of evidence of complainants is in most cases a powerful (although not necessarily dominant) factor influencing the exercise of power so as to refuse separate trials:R v INS VSCA 61;R v CHS VSCA 19, (2006) 159 A Crim R 560; R v Papamitrou VSCA 12, (2004) 7 VR 375.
 One instance of cross-admissibility is as tendency or coincidence evidence under Evidence Act 2008.

-Depending on the sort of case, and not infrequently in cases of commercial fraud, it is enough for joint trial that offences or groups of offences have a common genesis or are otherwise linked and associated by commonality of parties or transactions: R v Heinze VSCA 124; R v McLean VSCA 217, (2000) 2 VR 118.
+Depending on the sort of case, and not infrequently in cases of commercial fraud, it is enough for joint trial that crimes or groups of crimes have a common genesis or are otherwise linked and associated by commonality of parties or transactions: R v Heinze VSCA 124; R v McLean VSCA 217, (2000) 2 VR 118.

 It is not necessarily reason for separate trial that there is a mix of reverse onus and normal onus counts: McLean.

-For alleged sex offences with separate victims, there is additional provision: Criminal Procedure Act s.195: (1) In this section - sexual offence includes an offence to which clause 1 of Schedule 1 to the Sentencing Act 1991 applies.
-(2) Despite section 193 and any rule of law to the contrary (other than the Charter of Human Rights and Responsibilities), if in accordance with this Act 2 or more charges for sexual offences are joined in the same indictment, it is presumed that those charges are to be tried together.
+For alleged sex crimes with separate victims, there is additional provision: Criminal Procedure Act s.195: (1) In this section - sexual crime includes an crime to which clause 1 of Schedule 1 to the Sentencing Act 1991 applies.
+(2) Despite section 193 and any rule of law to the contrary (other than the Charter of Human Rights and Responsibilities), if in accordance with this Act 2 or more charges for sexual crimes are joined in the same indictment, it is presumed that those charges are to be tried together.
 (3)The presumption created by subsection (2) is not rebutted merely because evidence on one charge is inadmissible on another charge.

 > Separate jury trials of one accused from another